-If you work with any kind of flammable liquid — whether it’s in a manufacturing facility, laboratory or a mechanical workshop — you probably are already aware of how important it is to handle and store the chemical safely.
+If you work with any kind of flammable liquid — whether it’s in a manufacturing facility, a laboratory or a mechanical workshop — you probably are already aware of how important it is to handle and store the chemical safely.
 As a class of Dangerous Goods that’s widely used across a broad range of Australian workplaces, flammable liquids are an essential product — but also a hazardous one.
 To help your organisation stay safe and compliant, we’ll be answering the question, ‘What is a flammable liquid’, and offering advice on how to avoid the risks and hazards that are associated with carrying this substance in your workplace.

 How Do You Define A Flammable Liquid?